We can't create a mailbox in Exchange Server, and it shows the error: Load balancing…

 Conclusion

-In this article, you learned how to remove old Exchange OWA files to free up disk space.
+You learned how to remove old Exchange OWA files to free up disk space.
 Attention is essential before you remove the Exchange build numbers folders.
-You need to identify which Exchange build number are running in the organization.
+You need to identify which Exchange build number is running in the organization.
 After that, you can remove all the other build numbers from the Owa\prem folder.

 Did you enjoy this article?
-If so, you may like Exchange 2016 OWA your connection is not secure.
+If so, you may like Exchange Server OWA your connection is not secure.
 Don’t forget to follow us and share this article.

 If your Exchange administrator account is a member of the “Protected Users” domain group then you need to connect to Exchange servers via FQDN.
 For that reason, the ComputerName parameter should be changed from $Server.Name to $Server.Fqdn